hackob/python-ftplib/README.md

 # python-ftplib
 Usage and examples of python ftplib

-# Login and welcome messsge
+# Login and welcome message
 `ftp_login.py`

 ## Output